KTH-dESA/vizymosys/plots_description.md

 mapping function is implemented to translate such names (from columns ``t`` and ``f``) into a more user friendly output and select the relevant technologies to display.

+**Note:** we had an issue with this plot, as in the first versions of the model we where sourcing the technology emissions directly from the `AnnualTechnologyEmission` file.
+However, at a later stage the model changed and now the emissions needed to be calculated by `UseByTechnologyAnnual` * `EmissionActivityRatio`.

 ## Investment in new generation capacity
 This plot shows the **capital investment** for new electricity generation capacity.
 It can be displayed as an annual investment line plot disaggregating